-The Integrated Assessment for this project must be produced and delivered in a proper, transparent and independent manner.
+We also request that the Integrated Assessment for this project is produced and delivered in a proper, transparent and independent manner.
 This includes all reports and investigations and communications that are prepared for this assessment must be produced by appropriately qualified and experienced independent practitioners, free from government, proponent or Tasmanian State Service influence.